- Flexible hours, book a time that suits you

 - C3 - improvement to your electrical system is recommended.
 C3 is the only classification code that can appear on a report and still pass the EICR test.

 If you receive a C1 fault, the assessor may shut-down the property, or, if viable, remedial work will be carried out immediately.
-Should you receive C2 observations, you must carry out the remedial works as specified within the government guidelines within 28 days.
+If you receive a C2 code on your EICR, remedial work must be done to absolve the issue within 28 days as per UK law.
+Once the repairs are complete, the landlord must update tenants and local authorities in written form that the necessary repairs have been done on time.
 Once completed, the Landlord must provide written confirmation to both their tenant and local authority that the works have been carried out within the required 28 days.

 Benefits of an up to date EICR